KyeRussell/boomgate/README.md

 ## ⚠️ This is in a pre-pre-pre-release state! ⚠️

 This project is not remotely ready for anyone to look at, let alone use.
+It is in a very early proof-of-concept stage, focusing on iterative research and development.
+I have not settled on the project's architecture, and I am still exploring the problem space.
+As such, the quality of the code is very poor, and things are guaranteed to change.

-I will not provide support, nor will I accept PRs.
+I will not provide support, nor will I accept PRs at this time.

 ## Vision